‘Frequently Asked Questions’ regarding Intensive Interaction

 Where can I get Intensive Interaction training?

-The Intensive Interaction Institute provides training in the practical use of the approach.
-Visit their website at www.intensiveinteraction.org to see the range of training courses available for individuals and services to book onto.
+The Intensive Interaction Institute provides training in using the approach.
+Visit their website at www.intensiveinteraction.org to see the range of training modules available for individuals and services to book onto.

 Get new content delivered directly to your inbox.